ADOPTING A LAB

 Remember, DFWLRRC has the right to deny or refuse any application.

-- Once accepted into the program, but before he/she goes into a foster home, all new Labs get a trip to our veterinarian for complete checkups, required immunizations, heart worm tests/treatments, spaying or neutering (if necessary), and any medications prescribed by our vet.
+- Once accepted into our program all Labs get a trip to our veterinarian for complete checkups, required immunizations, heart worm tests/treatments, spaying or neutering (if necessary), and any other immediate medical treatments needed.

 - Once in a foster home, the rescue Lab is introduced to a warm, loving, safe environment.
-He/she will be crate trained, receive basic obedience training, and complete any necessary follow-up care prescribed by our vets.
+Depending on the dog and the foster, he/she may be crate trained, receive some basic obedience training, and complete any necessary follow-up care prescribed by our vets.
 Our rescue Labs are treated like members of the family and receive all the spoils a Lab deserves.

 Characteristics of a Forever Home: